• Skip to primary navigation

 Instructions

-• Remove seeds from the orange quarter and slice into thin strips or triangles.
-Add the orange and lemon juice to the peaches and stir in sugar.
-Let stand 10 minutes, stirring occasionally.
+• If making Freezer Peach Marmalade, remove seeds from the orange and slice into thin strips or triangles.
+Add the orange pieces and lemon juice to the peaches and stir in sugar.
+Let stand 10 to 15 minutes, stirring occasionally.

-• Meanwhile, combine pectin and water in a small saucepan, stirring constantly.
+• Meanwhile, combine powdered pectin and water in a small saucepan, stirring constantly.
 Bring to a boil over medium heat, stirring constantly.
 Boil 1 minute.
-Gradually add cooked pectin to peach mixture, stirring well.
-Stir about 3 minutes or until sugar is almost dissolved.

 Notes